malston/platform-automation-vsphere/docs/tanzu_for_kubernetes.md

 ### Create a namespace

 You have to do this from the Workload Management section in vCenter.
+Make sure to set the storage class to `pacific-gold-storage-policy`.

 ### Create the cluster